KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Method

 Per-channel Key quantization was also explored in another concurrent work \cite{kivi}, which leveraged similar intuition about grouping together large magnitude values in the same channel to minimize quantization error.
-Their methodology requires fine-grained grouping for per-channel quantization while maintaining a residual subset of the KV cache in fp16 (until all elements for that group have been added to the KV cache).
+Their methodology requires fine-grained grouping for per-channel quantization while maintaining a residual subset of the KV cache in fp16.
 In our work, we demonstrate that by leveraging offline calibration, we can accurately perform per-channel quantization without grouping.